 The program is open to individuals who have completed an undergraduate degree and who meet the minimum admission requirements of the Graduate School and the department.
 Entering students who do not have undergraduate majors in communicative disorders will typically be required to take prerequisite course work, which may lengthen the time require to earn a graduate degree.

-- A minimum grade point average (GPA) of 3.0 (4.0 = A); however, the students we accept into the program typically have much higher GPAs
+The application minimum grade point average (GPA) is 3.0 (4.0 = A); however, the students we accept into the program typically have much higher GPAs.

 You must complete the following undergraduate courses before beginning graduate course work: